The following article uses options that are available starting with the Enterprise edition and project type.

 3. In this example we will use the MY_PROP property with its default value value.

-4. Go to the Translations page in the Languages Tab and select the languages "English", "French" and "German" (this is just an example, you can select any languages you want).
+4. On the left pane, under User Interface go to the Translations page and navigate to Languages Tab.
+Select the languages "English", "French" and "German" (this is just an example, you can select any languages you want).

 7. Make sure that the "Always translate this string" and "Using specified localization identifier" options are selected.